gitlabhq/gitlabhq/doc/install/installation.md

-_This installation guide created for Debian/Ubuntu and properly tested._
+This installation guide was created for Debian/Ubuntu and tested on it.

-_Checkout requirements before setup_
+Please read doc/install/requirements.md for hardware andplatform requirements.

 ### IMPORTANT